kajott/PixelView/README.md

 | **Z** or **Numpad Divide** | Switch to a 1:1 zoom mode, or Fit mode if already there.
 | **T** | Switch to 1:1 zoom, or Fill mode if already there.
 In addition, move the visible part to the upper-left corner of the image.
 This also switches the view mode to Free.
 | **I** | Toggle integer scaling.
+| **P** | Switch into panel mode, or return to Free mode from there.
+This does nothing if the image isn't extremely tall or wide.
 | **Numpad Plus** / **Numpad Minus** or **Mouse Wheel** | Zoom into or out of the image.
 This also switches the view mode to Free.
 | click and hold **Left** or **Middle Mouse Button** | Move the visible area ("panning").
 This also switches the view mode to Free.
 | **Cursor Keys** | Move the visible area by a few pixels in one of the four main directions.
 This also switches the view mode to Free.